Radiation Oncology

 • Radiation biology lecture series

-• Designated biostatistics sessions (1x/ month)
+• Designated biostatistics sessions (once/ month)

-Board Preparation
+Board Preparation & Educational Courses

 Dr. Regine and Emily

+Residents have access to our full array of national and international educational courses and events.
 Every resident in our training program practices a series of “mock” oral examinations as part of their training.
 After graduation, residents are invited back to the University of Maryland for a dedicated internal mock orals review with faculty disease site experts prior to taking their oral board exam.

-In addition, the University of Maryland Department of Radiation Oncology sponsors a national Physics and Radiobiology Review Course every year.
+The University of Maryland Department of Radiation Oncology sponsors a national Physics and Radiobiology Review Course every year.
 The course is designed for residents preparing for their board exams as well as radiation oncology physicians preparing for their re-certification exams.

 Residents also have the opportunity to participate in the didactic lecture portion of the University of Maryland Department of Radiation Oncology national Mock Orals Course.
 This course simulates a radiation oncology oral board examination with internal and external disease-site experts reviewing high yield cases and providing practical tips.